SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Introduction

 Unfortunately, TDEs are rare, with observational rates estimated to be between $10^{-4}$ and $10^{-5} \text{ yr}^{-1}$ per galaxy \citep[e.g.][]{vanvelzen14, holoien16a, vanvelzen18, auchettl18}.
 Interestingly, TDEs seem to prefer particular host galaxies where a recent burst of star formation has occurred \citep[e.g.,][]{stone16b, french16} and moderately massive stars may be preferred \citep{mockler22}.
 These include quiescent Balmer strong (QBS) and post-starburst (PSB) galaxies, both likely post-merger systems \citep{french21}.
 TDEs occur at rates enhanced by factors of roughly 20 and 40 times the typical values for QBS and PSB galaxies respectively \citep[e.g.][]{arcavi14, french16, law-smith17, graur18, french20b}.
+Furthermore, \citep{arcavi22} find that the relative contamination of Type Ia SNe to TDEs is decreased by a factor of $\sim 2.7$ in QBS or PSB galaxies as compared to quiescent galaxies.

 Due in part to the preference for TDEs to occur in unique galaxies and their slightly increased rates around lower mass SMBHs \citep{wang04, stone16a, vanvelzen18}, the host galaxies of TDEs have received special attention \citep{law-smith17, french20, french20b}.
 To fulfill the promise of TDEs as probes of SMBHs, studies of the history of accretion, mergers, and star-formation in the TDE host galaxies are needed \citep[e.g.,][]{prieto16}.